nucleartide/Chomp/Readme.md

 # Chomp

-> *A game about chomping on foods and avoiding ghosts, that demonstrates and speaks to the end-to-end process of shipping a (small) game in Unreal Engine.
+> *A game about chomping on foods and avoiding ghosts, that demonstrates and speaks to the end-to-end process of shipping a game in Unreal Engine.
 Made in UE 5.2.*

 ## Play the game

-TODO.
+Please see the [latest releases](https://github.com/nucleartide/Chomp/releases) for a download link.

 ## Rationale